hean01/pomo/README.md

 ## building

-This porject needs make, gnu avr toolchain and avrdude.
+To build the source you need following requirements: make, gnu avr toolchain and avrdude.

 To build the program just do:

     make